ajktown/docs/fe/sign-out-hooks.md

 ## Overview

-Summarizes each roles of hooks for sign out process of AJK Town applications.
+Summarizes each role of hooks for sign out process of AJK Town applications.

 ## Hooks